data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 You can sort on multiple columns at the same time by adding another sorted column (in the same way).

 ##Facets
-"Facets" are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.
+Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.

 A 'Facet' groups all the values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.

 The simplest type of Facet is called a 'Text facet'.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.

-To create a Text Facet for a column, click on the drop down menu at the top of the column and choose Facet -> Text Facet.
+To create a Text Facet for a column, click on the drop down menu at the top of the column and choose 'Facet -> Text Facet'.
 The facet will then appear in the left hand panel.

 The facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.